Links on Android Authority may earn us a commission. Learn more.

 If there’s one thing that Huawei does best, it’s delivering a top-notch camera experience to all of its devices.
 Whether you’re paying over $1,000 for the latest P-series or Mate phone or spending much less on a Nova or Y-series device, you can be assured you’re going to get a camera that meets or exceeds your expectations.

 With respect to Huawei’s cameras, here’s an interesting factoid.
 Every year, Android Authority compiles Best of Android lists that detail the best phones in particular categories.
-Every single year since 2015, a Huawei-made phone has either been the number one choice or on the shortlist of runners-up in the camera field.
+Every single year from 2015 to 2020, a Huawei-made phone has either been the number one choice or on the shortlist of runners-up in the camera field.
 That says quite a lot!

 Now, this is not to say that other brands don’t also have great cameras.
 Samsung, Google, Apple, and plenty of other companies also deliver some terrific systems.
 Huawei, though, clearly makes the feature its top-most priority, which helps it beat out most of the competition in multiple respects.